qzaidi/qzaidi.github.com/_posts/2026-02-12-running-openclaw-on-a-vps-my-ai-assistant-setup.md

 The assistant forgets things it did days earlier.
 It generated a birthday image for my daughter using DALL-E, then a week later refused to do the same task, insisting it didn't have image generation capabilities.
 Or it checks my calendar perfectly one day, then claims no calendar integration exists three days later.

+Its stubborn.
+Kept claiming it did not have the keys, even when I told it how to access and it showed me the keys, it claimed the key is too short and not the full version.
+I eventually gave up.

 **Lesson learned:** When the assistant does something impressive, ask it to explicitly remember how.
 "Save this to your memory files" or "Document this for future sessions."

-The architecture for long-term memory exists (MEMORY.md, daily log files), but the assistant doesn't always use it consistently.

 **Security surface area**